How to Fix NGINX 413 Request Too Large Error

 Here are the steps to fix NGINX 413 Request Too Large Error.
 We will basically modify the client_max_body_size server parameter to handle a larger request size.

-Open terminal and run the following command to open NGINX configuration file.
+Open terminal and run the following command to open NGINX configuration file in text editor.

 $ sudo vi /etc/nginx/nginx.conf

-Add modify the client_max_body_size parameter in your server configuration file.
+Add or modify the client_max_body_size parameter in your server configuration file.
+It decides the maximum body size of client request, as indicated by Content-Length request header.
 Below we have increased the client_max_body_size directive to 10Mb size.

 client_max_body_size 10M;